apache/www-site/content/foundation/marks/pmcs.md

 pages should feature attributions of any marks displayed thereon.
 For
 example:

->Apache Foo, Foo, Apache, the Apache feather logo, and the Apache Foo project logo are either registered trademarks or trademarks of The Apache Software Foundation in the United States and other countries.
+>Apache Foo, Foo, Apache, the Apache logo, and the Apache Foo project logo are either registered trademarks or trademarks of The Apache Software Foundation in the United States and other countries.